userlandkernel/plataoplomo/writeups/not-so-privatekeys.md

 To encourage other reverse engineers to do what is my passion, to document the unknown, I publish this document and the private keys as a manifesto and motivation for fellow reverse engineers.
 Because of that, chances are big that this repository will be taken down under the enforcement of the DMCA.
 Personally I think that would be unlawful due to the constraints of the act, but neither do I have the legal means to make that claim when it would happen.

-Taking down this repository for DMCA violation is an act of weakness and disrespectful to the owl of Athena.
+Taking down this repository for DMCA violation would be an act of weakness and at the very least disrespectful to the owl of Athena.
 If that will happen, I will find my freedom elsewhere and perhaps leave GitHub forgood.
 Just remember that a meal never tastes great if you don't add onions.
 Those with culinairy principes will know what I mean by that.